 Finally, the significance of the means~\citep{fisher1934statistical}, defined here as the feature sensitivity to varying energy levels, was determined by comparing the computed F-score ($F_{calc}$) with the critical F-value ($F_{crit}$), obtained from F-distribution tables at a 5\% significance level.
 A factor or interaction is considered statistically significant if the F-score exceeds the critical value.

 This study used an orthogonal array~\citep{hedayat2012orthogonal} to structure the factor levels with statistical rigour and to represent impact conditions by systematically varying the four factors.
 The resulting design, represented by the test matrix in \Cref{tab:testmatrix_conf}, was then used to define the confirmation experiments.
 These confirmation experiments were implemented as simulated impact responses generated according to this design.
-Synthetic data was required because the experimental dataset did not provide the necessary structured variation, while the validated simulation model was well-suited for this purpose.
+Synthetic data were required because the experimental dataset lacked the necessary structured variation, whereas the validated simulation model was well-suited to this purpose.
 Details of the system configuration and numerical dataset are provided later in \Cref{system_description}.

 To assess variance significance, the eight confirmation experiments (ID1 to ID8 in \Cref{tab:testmatrix_conf}) were arranged into ANOVA evaluations for the F-test. \Cref{tab:Ftest_analysis} details these evaluations, which focus on the effect of impact energy and examine whether impactor mass, diameter, and location also contribute or interact with energy in shaping the response.
 For example, ANOVA evaluation \#1 evaluates impact energy at two levels (2~J, 20~J) and impactor diameter at two levels (16~mm and 50~mm), including their interaction, with two repetitions ($n_1$ and $n_2$).
 In the case of synthetic data, these repetitions arise from repeated factor combinations within the orthogonal array, allowing for balanced sampling and valid statistical comparisons.
 Overall, this methodology ensures that feature sensitivity to impact energy is evaluated under varying conditions relevant to operational scenarios.